rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 adhere to the same norms (something indicative of dialect variation).
 Vowel retention in some of the stems may be found in bahuvrihi type constructions, such as vaŕga kurgot ‘blabber-mouths (glove_N.NOM.SG mouth_N.NOM.PL)’, or, perhaps, emphatic and dialect variation.
-Vowel loss occurs with the plural marker %T, but this same form or possibly a homonym is also used in the formation of adverbs, e.g. veŕev pandt ‘up-hill (up_ADV.
+Vowel loss occurs with the plural marker -T, but this same form or possibly a homonym is also used in the formation of adverbs, e.g. veŕev pandt ‘up-hill (up_ADV.
 LAT hill_N.PL/DISTR: GOAL and LOC)’.
 For accuracy the NOUNS2 stems could be regarded as a closed set, which for all practical purposes it is, but the following regular-expression